-Life is always good in sunny San Diego, but it’s even better when you’ve got 2013 Chargers tickets in hand.
-The Chargers barely missed the NFL playoffs last season, but there's a good chance they'll be making it in 2013 and it'll be a show you won't want to miss.
+Life is always good in sunny San Diego, but it’s even better when you’ve got Chargers tickets in hand.
+The Chargers barely missed the NFL playoffs last season, but they've made it this year and it'll be a show you won't want to miss.
 Quarterback Philip Rivers leads the Chargers lightning-quick offense featuring wide receivers Malcom Floyd and Vincent Brown, and tight end Antonio Gates.
-Lock up your San Diego Chargers tickets today and get a piece of the action as the Bolts seek to take the next step in 2013.
+Lock up your San Diego Chargers tickets today and get a piece of the action as the Bolts seek to take the next step in the 2014 NFL Playoffs.

 Learn more about our 100% Guarantee »